Release date: 8/23/2017

-HPD is issuing a community-driven RFP seeking thematic development plans for three sites in Brownsville, Brooklyn.
+HPD is currently reviewing submissions for a community-driven RFP seeking thematic development plans for three sites in Brownsville, Brooklyn.
 The development framework for these sites responds to key priorities and goals identified by the community during the Brownsville Planning process and published in the Brownsville Plan in June 2017.
 These priorities include the need for performance venues, rehearsal and visual arts studios, or exhibition space in the community; opportunities for small businesses and entrepreneurship training; and investment in healthy lifestyles.
 Proposals submitted to each of the three development sites must meet the thematic goals outlined for each specific site while creating high-quality, sustainable, mixed-income, affordable housing.
 This RFP also includes significant reforms to HPD’s RFP selection process, which now places greater emphasis on proposals with plans for neighborhood investment, among other changes to meet the needs of communities.

+HPD released the RFP in August 2017.
 The development area offers a combined total of 173,000 square feet across three distinct sites, together offering the potential for approximately 750 units of affordable housing.
 The Rockaway-Chester site, known as ‘Site A’, is located along Rockaway Avenue and Chester Street, between East New York Avenue and Pitkin Avenue.
 The Christopher-Glenmore site, known as ‘Site B’ is located at the intersection of Christopher Avenue and Glenmore Avenue.
 And finally, the Livonia Avenue site, known as ‘Site C’, is comprised of a series of parcels along Livonia Avenue between Powell Street and Mother Gaston Boulevard with an additional parcel at the intersection of Livonia Avenue and Amboy Street.
 Each site focuses on one specific theme that addresses the community goals and strategies outlined in the Brownsville Plan.

 Rockaway-Chester: Arts and Culture